Written by: Rachael Folmar

 · Wide, non-metal zipper

-· Sewing machine
+· Sewing machine (We prefer BERNINA)

 · Vinyl Fuse (if you wish to make a tote with a waterproof inside.
 Follow the instructions on the package for how to use it)